 Creating an Instance Configuration

-In the Console, you create an instance configuration using an existing Compute instance as a template.
+To create an instance configuration in the Console, use an existing compute instance as a template.
 If you want to create an instance configuration by specifying a list of configuration settings, use the SDKs, CLI, or API.

 When you create an instance configuration using an existing instance as a template, be aware of the following information: